14 Effective Ways to Provide a Seamless User Experience

 CTA (Call to Action) Matters

 The right CTA button can make or break conversions, especially on landing pages.
-To create the right Call to Action, you first need to figure out the one action that you’re optimizing for.
-It could be getting more subscribers for your email list or getting customer contact information or making a sale.
+To create the right Call to Action, you first need to figure out the one action that you're optimizing for.
+It could be getting more subscribers for your email list or getting customer contact information, or making a sale.
 In any case, pick one overarching goal and then optimize your CTA accordingly.

-Once you’ve decided what the goal is, extensive split testing is the way to go.
-Try as many different texts to see what customers are responding to.
+Once you've decided what the goal is, extensive split testing is the way to go.
+Try as many different texts as possible to see what customers are responding to.
 Of course, make sure the CTA text is short, punchy, and to the point.
 The design of the CTA button is also crucial – you probably know that if you've ever used a landing page builder.
-Make sure that the button stands out on the page, and customer attention swerves towards it automatically.
-At the same time, keep in mind that the design shouldn’t be jarring in any way and should be in keeping with the overall theme and design of the website.
+Make sure that the button stands out on the page and customer attention swerves toward it automatically.
+At the same time, keep in mind that the design shouldn't be jarring in any way and should be in keeping with the overall theme and design of the website.

 Summing Up

-At the end of the day, designing great user experience is far simpler than what it’s made out to be.
+At the end of the day, designing great user experience is far simpler than what it's made out to be.
 All the tips mentioned in the article are fairly straightforward and relatively inexpensive to execute.
-What’s important to remember is that the end goal of any user experience is conversion, and all execution should align towards that ultimate objective.
-As long as you follow these basic principles, and keep testing relentlessly, building great user experience should not be difficult at all.
+What's important to remember is that the end goal of any user experience is conversion, and all execution should align towards that ultimate objective.
+As long as you follow these basic UX principles, and keep testing relentlessly, building great user experience should not be difficult at all.

-Image sources (in order of appearance):
+Image sources (in order of appearance): ,